 - operations research activities of MOH programs and activities.

-- Quality Improvement: To strengthen health systems to improve quality of HIV service delivery in Botswana through the secondment of a quality improvement technical advisor and support for the development of continuous quality improvement activities at the Ministry of Health.
+- To strengthen health systems to improve quality of HIV service delivery in Botswana through the secondment of a quality improvement technical advisor and support for the development of continuous quality improvement activities at the Ministry of Health.

 - To strengthen strategic information systems by supporting development of robust national health information systems.